-The benefits of cinnamon and how we source it
+The amazing benefits of cinnamon

 What is cinnamon?

-What are the benefits of cinnamon?
+What are the health benefits of cinnamon?

 Full of sweet and stimulating essential oils, cinnamon is a long-time favourite for invigorating, warming and generally making life more delicious.

-How we grow, source and harvest cinnamon
+How we grow and source our highest quality cinnamon

 The cinnamon we use in blends such as our Three Cinnamon tea is the ‘cassia’ variety, which comes from several different Cinnamomum species in South East Asia; C. aromaticum, C. burmanni, C. bejolghota coming from Vietnam, Indonesia and India.